Kidney stones (also called renal calculi, nephrolithiasis or urolithiasis) are hard deposits made of minerals and salts that form inside your kidneys.

 Uric acid stones.
 Your doctor may prescribe allopurinol (Zyloprim, Aloprim) to reduce uric acid levels in your blood and urine and a medicine to keep your urine alkaline.
 In some cases, allopurinol and an alkalizing agent may dissolve the uric acid stones.

 Struvite stones.
-To prevent struvite stones, your doctor may recommend strategies to keep your urine free of bacteria that cause infection.
-Long-term use of antibiotics in small doses may help achieve this goal.
+To prevent struvite stones, your doctor may recommend strategies to keep your urine free of bacteria that cause infection, including drinking fluids to maintain good urine flow and frequent voiding.
+In rare cases long-term use of antibiotics in small or intermittent doses may help achieve this goal.
 For instance, your doctor may recommend an antibiotic before and for a while after surgery to treat your kidney stones.

 Cystine stones.
-Cystine stones can be difficult to treat.
-Your doctor may recommend that you drink more fluids so that you produce a lot more urine.
-If that alone doesn't help, your doctor may also prescribe a medication that decreases the amount of cystine in your urine.
+Along with suggesting a diet lower in salt and protein, your doctor may recommend that you drink more fluids so that you produce a lot more urine,.
+If that alone doesn't help, your doctor may also prescribe a medication that increases the solubility of cystine in your urine.

 Preparing for an appointment